A polynomial invariant and duality for triangulations: Introduction

 \section{Introduction}

-The Tutte polynomial is an invariant of graphs and matroids, important in combinatorics, knot theory, and statistical mechanics \cite{Tutte1, Bollobas}.
+The Tutte polynomial is a classical invariant of graphs and matroids, important in combinatorics, knot theory, and statistical mechanics \cite{Tutte1, Bollobas}.
 Two properties of the Tutte polynomial of graphs are of particular interest: the contraction-deletion rule, and the duality $T_G(X,Y)\; =\; T_{G^*}(Y,X)$ where $G$ is a planar graph and $G^*$ is its dual.
-The purpose of this paper is to investigate and generalize the Tutte polynomial and its duality in the context of topology of manifolds.

-In recent years authors have generalized the Tutte polynomial for graphs embedded in surfaces.
+Several generalizations of the Tutte polynomial have been introduced for graphs embedded in surfaces.
+These polynomials reflect both the combinatorial properties of graphs and the topological invariants of their embeddings.
 This line of research was initiated by the work of B. Bollob\'{a}s and O. Riordan \cite{BR} with their introduction of a polynomial invariant of ribbon graphs.
 A further contribution was made by the first named author in \cite{Krushkal} where a four-variable generalization of the Tutte polynomial for graphs on surfaces was defined, satisfying a rather natural duality relation.

+In recent years various combinatorial, topological and analytic invariants and properties of graphs have been extended to the setting of simplicial and CW complexes.
+The main purpose of this paper is to investigate and generalize the Tutte polynomial and its duality for ribbon graphs in the context of higher-dimensional complexes and their embeddings in manifolds.

-In this paper we introduce two versions of the Tutte polynomial for simplicial complexes, and more generally for CW complexes.
-The first version, $T_K(X,Y)$, is defined for an arbitrary simplicial complex $K$.
-If $K$ is a triangulation of the sphere $S^{2n}$, we establish the direct analogue of the Tutte duality, $T_K(X,Y)\; =\; T_{K^*}(Y,X)$ where $K^*$ is the dual cell complex, as a consequence of Alexander duality.
-Recent results of \cite{BBC}, showing that the evaluation $T_K(0,0)$ gives the number of simplicial spanning trees in $K$, are mentioned in section \ref{spanning trees}.
+We consider two versions of the Tutte polynomial for simplicial complexes, and more generally for CW complexes.
+The first version, $T_K(X,Y)$, is defined for an arbitrary simplicial (and more generally CW) complex $K$.
+If $K$ is a triangulation of the sphere $S^{2n}$, a direct analogue of the Tutte duality, $T_K(X,Y)\; =\; T_{K^*}(Y,X)$, where $K^*$ is the dual cell complex, holds as a consequence of Alexander duality.
+Recent results of \cite{BBC}, in particular showing that the evaluation $T_K(0,0)$ gives the number of simplicial spanning trees in $K$, are mentioned in section \ref{spanning trees}.

 The polynomial $T_K(X,Y)$ may be interpreted as the Tutte polynomial of a {\em matroid} associated to the simplicial chain complex of $K$.
-We then show that the topological duality discussed above precisely corresponds to the notion of matroid duality.
+The topological duality discussed above precisely corresponds to the notion of matroid duality.